JGarnica22/PSlab/GSEA/README.md

 Analysis is performed with differential expression data from previous analysis, e.g. from DESeq2 data.

-For this analysis you will need the following file:
+For this analysis you will need:
-  1. Differential expression data file containing genes and log2FoldChange.
+  1. Differential expression data file containing genes and log2FoldChange
+  2. Gene sets of interest, i.e. gmt file from MSigDB (https://www.gsea-msigdb.org/gsea/msigdb/index.jsp).
+We provide in this GitHub repository with the Hallmark gene sets (Gene sets classifying coherently expressed signatures derived by aggregating many MSigDB gene sets to represent well-defined biological states or processes).
+If you are interested in studying enrichment for other gene sets, go to website and dowloand your gmt (*IMPORTANT!
+It needs to contain genes in sets labelled as Gene symbol, do not use Entrez IDs*).

 To do the analysis follow these steps:
   1. Open R script